bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/09_2_P2WSH_CLTV.md

 ## Broadcasting the transaction

-If you are spending the P2WSH as Alice + timelock after expiry, you must have the node's `mediantime` to be higher than the timelock value.
+If you are spending the P2WSH as alice_1 + timelock after expiry, you must have the node's `mediantime` to be higher than the timelock value.
 > `mediantime` is the median timestamp of the previous 11 blocks.
 Check out
 > **_[BIP113](https://github.com/bitcoin/bips/blob/master/bip-0113.mediawiki)_** for more information.